el-varquez/po-ocr-service/README.md

 Endpoints are grouped by module in `backend/src/PoOcr.Api/Api`.

-### Worker
+### Extraction Worker

-Located in `backend/src/PoOcr.Worker`.
+Located in `backend/src/PoOcr.Api/Worker/ExtractionWorker.cs`.

-The worker continuously checks for queued extraction jobs.
-When it finds one, it extracts text, parses the PO, creates a draft, and updates the upload and job status.
+The worker is hosted inside the API process and uses the observer pattern instead of polling: queueing an extraction signals the worker through `IExtractionJobSignal`, and the worker then processes queued jobs until the queue is empty.
+On startup it processes any jobs left over from a previous run.
+For each job it extracts text, parses the PO, creates a draft, and updates the upload and job status.

 ## Design Patterns Used